Install Homebrew

 brew --version

-You should see something like Homebrew 4.x.x.
-If the command is not found, your shell did not pick up the shellenv line — open a new terminal or source ~/.zprofile.
+You should get something like Homebrew 4.x.x.
+If it says command not found, your shell never picked up the shellenv line.
+Open a new terminal or run source ~/.zprofile.

 Common gotchas

 /opt/homebrew, not/usr/local.
-If a tutorial assumes/usr/local/bin/brew, it's outdated. - Permissions: never
+Any tutorial that assumes/usr/local/bin/brewis out of date. - Permissions: never

 sudo brew install.
-Brew owns its prefix;sudowill create files brew can't manage later. - Slow installs: brew rebuilds bottles from source if a binary isn't available for your OS version.
-If a fresh install is taking 20 minutes, your macOS version may be out of bottle support — upgrade macOS before fighting brew.
+Brew owns its prefix, andsudoleaves behind files it can't manage later. - Slow installs: brew rebuilds bottles from source when no binary exists for your OS version.
+If a fresh install is grinding for 20 minutes, your macOS version may have aged out of bottle support.
+Upgrade macOS before fighting brew.

 brew doctorafter install.
-It'll flag PATH conflicts, leftover symlinks from a prior install, and Xcode CLT issues.
+It flags PATH conflicts, stray symlinks from an old install, and Xcode CLT issues.

-Once brew --version works, you're ready to install everything else with brew install <pkg>.
+Once brew --version answers, you're set.
+Everything else is brew install <pkg> from here.

 Rate this article